michaeldcastillo/bamazon-node-app/README.md

 ### Project Description

 This project takes its inspiration from one of the world's most popular online retailers, Amazon.com.
 In this example, the app is executed via a command line interface, prompting for user inputs in order to process a fictitious purchase.
-The items for purchase are stored in a database that is acted upon during the transaction.
+The items for purchase are stored in a SQL database that is acted upon in the course of the app's execution.

 Technologies used in this app include the following:

 * JavaScript - As a "back-end" programming language
-* Node.js - JavaScript runtime providng the app's execution environment and command line interface
+* Node.js - JavaScript runtime providing the app's execution environment and command line interface
 * Inquirer.js (package) - Node package used to process command line questions/answers
 * mysql (package) - Node package used to interface with the database
-* MySQL (database) - Relational Database Management System
+* MySQL (database) - Relational Database Management System (RDMS) administered using MySQL Workbench

 ### Running the Application